 I was talking to Nick Oram from Do Not Adjust Your Stage recently about this.
 They’ve become an incredibly popular group, they are one of our regular monthly house teams with a large loyal audience and have also been picked up by various international festivals and also been performing sold out shows at The National History Museum.

 I asked them what their secret of their improv success was and he said they’ve just been going non-stop for a long time.
-There were loads of other groups around when they started out but Do Not Adjust Your Stage have just kept it going.
-He even said there were some points when the cast were thinking of going their separate ways, but they never really got round to splitting up!
+There were loads of other groups around when they started out but Do Not Adjust Your Stage have just kept it going and constantly learnt from each other and shows.

 Constant on the job experience is amazing.
 Yes there are things you can learn from books and workshops, but really just by getting up and doing it regularly you’ll learn without really thinking about it.